ecmwf-lab/climetlab-s2s-ai-challenge/ansible/roles/rdtraining/templates/README.md

 Note that you don't need to type the password, authentication is done through the key file provided.

-The password is useful when you need to use sudo once you are already logged into {{ training_host }}

 ## Environment

 The /home disk is small and will be easily filled up.